 3. Internal costs to your company

 With a new integration software in place, you can expect product data to change in your PLM and ERP systems.
-All the teams concerned — engineering, manufacturing, purchasing, distribution, etc. must be trained on the change in the format and ownership of the product data.
+All the teams concerned — engineering, manufacturing, purchasing, distribution, etc. must follow the best practices and be trained on the change in the format and ownership of the product data.

 In order to ensure successful integration, you may have minor costs around:

-Is a standard PLM-ERP integration for Dynamics 365 the right investment for you?
+Is a PLM-ERP integration for Dynamics 365 the right investment for you?

 Buying a standard integration solution like ours can streamline your manufacturing processes in a quick and easy way without any hassles of designing, coding, maintenance, and associated costs.